awsdocs/amazon-mwaa-user-guide/doc_source/samples-env-variables.md

 ## Airflow configuration options<a name="samples-env-variables-airflow-config"></a>

-If you're using Apache Airflow v2\.0\.2, add `core.lazy_load_plugins : False` as an Airflow configuration option\.
-To learn more, see [Using configuration options to load plugins in 2\.0](configuring-env-variables.md#configuring-2.0-airflow-override)\.
+If you're using Apache Airflow v2, add `core.lazy_load_plugins : False` as an Apache Airflow configuration option\.
+To learn more, see [Using configuration options to load plugins in 2](configuring-env-variables.md#configuring-2.0-airflow-override)\.

 ## What's next?<a name="samples-env-variables-next-up"></a>
 + Learn how to upload the `requirements.txt` file in this example to your Amazon S3 bucket in [Installing Python dependencies](working-dags-dependencies.md)\.